-- To Climb the Matterhorn, Eiger & Mont Blanc over a 2 week period
+- Climb the Matterhorn, Eiger & Mont Blanc over a 2 week period

-- To climb some other good quality alpine mountaineering routes as part of the training and spare days
+- Climb some other good quality alpine mountaineering routes as part of the training and spare days

-- To experience a very tough mountain challenge and improve as an alpinist
+- Experience a very tough mountain challenge and improve as an alpinist

 - The Eiger (3970m) Alpine Grade D / AD.
 Whilst relatively low, the Eiger is the most technical of the three peaks and presents steep rocky sections of ridge with some physical fixed rope handling.
 This is all topped off with a beautiful exposed and narrow snow ridge to a classic lofty summit and sustained and intricate descent.
 The Mittelegi or South Ridges can be taken according to conditions.
 Plan A is to traverse the mountain via the two.

 - The Matterhorn (4478m) Alpine Grade AD.
 The Matterhorn combines some of the technicality of the Eiger with some of the high altitude and big mountain feel of Mont Blanc.
 The result is a long, tough and spectacular days alpine mountaineering.
 We usually climb the iconic ‘Hornli’ Ridge from Zermatt but it is also possible to climb the Italian Ridge from Cervinia.

 - Mont Blanc (4810m) Alpine Grade PD.
 With less steep rock than the other 2 famous peaks Mont Blanc provides the huge snow peak, alpine & glacial dimension to the challenge.
 By either the 3 Monts or Gouter route the ascent of Mont Blanc is long, physical and tough.
 For those on a 1:1 guiding ratio there is the option of trying the classic traverse via the Aiguille de Bionnassay.